Running for Grace

 Running for Grace is a 2018 American romance film directed by David L. Cunningham based on the original screenplay by Christian Parkes.
 The film stars Matt Dillon, Jim Caviezel and Ryan Potter.
 The film was released on August 17, 2018 in the United States.

 The film was shot on location in Hawaii and at Kona-based Honua Studios.
 It was originally known as Jo, the Medicine Runner.

 Plot

 The film is set in the Kona Coffee Belt of Hawaii during the 1920s.
 Japanese immigrant laborers and the white upperclass live in a rigidly classist society.
-Jo (played as a child by Cole Takiue), an orphan of mixed-race lineage, finds himself ostracized by both groups until Doc (Matt Dillon), a white doctor from the mainland, is hired as a physician for workers on the plantation owned by Mr. Danielson (Nick Boraine).
+Jo, an orphan of mixed-race lineage, finds himself ostracized by both groups until Doc, a white doctor from the mainland, is hired as a physician for workers on the plantation owned by Mr. Danielson.
 Doc has Jo run medicine and translate for him on the island.